Your Data Fetcher workspace uses a single authorization (whether through OAuth

 Important: PAT takes precedence

-If both OAuth and PAT are configured for a workspace, Data Fetcher will always use the PAT for authentication.
+If both OAuth and a PAT are configured for a workspace, Data Fetcher will always use the PAT for authentication.
 This means:- If you want to use OAuth, make sure no PAT is configured

 - If you want to switch from PAT to OAuth, you’ll need to remove the PAT first